 “At 64, I’m eligible, at 65 I’m not”

 Joan had a stroke at the age of 63 leading to acquired brain injury.
-After initially receiving great care in the stroke unit and two weeks of rehabilitation in a local community hospital, Joan “went home with a bag of medicine”, and, was able to walk “not wonderfully” but enough to manage.
+After initially receiving great care in the stroke unit and two weeks of rehabilitation in a local community hospital, Joan “went home with a bag of medicine”.
+She tells us what followed.

-Joan describes how she “was on her own”, with no arrangement for call-back [to see physiotherapist] or follow-up and no information as to what to expect.
+Joan was on her own with no arrangement for call-back [to see physiotherapist] or follow-up and no information as to what to expect.
 Unable to access physiotherapy under the public health system, Joan paid for twice-weekly private sessions.
 Hereafter Joan’s back yard became her unsupervised physio gym.
 Months after the stroke, Joan’s left leg still troubled her, it tended to “stick to the floor and get caught.”
 She began to experience further symptoms of depression and fatigue:

 Three days later Joan fell over her leg and broke her wrist.
 Joan’s long-term symptoms became more evident a year and a half after the stroke.
 She discovered which part of her brain had been affected and as a consequence she believes the clot (in her right frontal cortex) had previously given her a false understanding of her disability: “I could think I was better than I was.”